The Architect of Soulful Stories

 a quiet awakening that lingered long after.

-From then on, I chose to wear the hijab fully,
+I chose to wear the hijab fully,

 in private and in public,